mcaceresb/stata-gtools/docs/index.md

 not supported is requested, `gegen` hashes the data and calls `egen` grouping by the hash, which is often faster.

-Hence both shoul be able to replicate almost all of the functionality of their Stata counterparts.
+Hence both should be able to replicate almost all of the functionality of their Stata counterparts.
 The following are implemented internally in C:

 | Function    | gcollapse | gegen   |